Is your daily life connected with apps? If not, what are you holding a phone all the time for?

 - You have limited resources for app development and maintenance.

 - You expect your app to be similar to a native app.

 - You expect your app to be found by users from app stores.

 For App Users, Which Category of Applications is Best Fit?

-For ordinary app users, mobile applications conform to another category standard, that is, app price, based on which mobile applications can be categorized into free app, premium app and freemium app.
+For ordinary app users, mobile applications conform to another category standard, that is, app price, based on which mobile applications can be categorized into the free app, premium app, and freemium app.

 Categories of Applications Based on App Users’ Consideration

 According to app users’ demands to use an app, mobile applications can be categorized into free, premium, and freemium apps.

 Free apps are everywhere on app stores.
 Specifically, free apps can be divided into two classifications, free to download and free to download and use.

 Most apps on app stores, Google Play or App Store, can be downloaded for free.
 If the app can be used for free, it’ll be a totally free application.